apache/kyuubi/docs/tools/kyuubi-admin.rst

    * - unlimitedUsers
      - The users without maximum connections limitation.
    * - limitedUsers
-     - The user in the limited list will be refused to connect to kyuubi server.
+     - The user in the limited list will be limited to connect to kyuubi server.

 .. _list_engine: